braddschick/braddschick/README.md

 # My Profile

-  Simple former US Marine that has been developing prigrams, apps, and websites for more than 20 years.
-IT Management, Product Managment, SDLC, and Pre-Sales Engineering to round out his career experience with a few hiatuses to Iraq in the early '00's.
+  Simple former US Marine that has been developing programs, apps, and websites for more than 20 years.
+IT Management, Product Management, SDLC, and Pre-Sales Engineering to round out his career experience with a few hiatuses to Iraq in the early '00's.

 ## Current Programming Stuff